amiramomen/dinning_satisfaction/README.md

 ### Bonus Challenge

-Explore predictive analytics using ML to predict user satisfaction based on reviews (not mandatory, but a testament to your dedication).
+Explore predictive analytics using ML to predict user satisfaction based on reviews.
 ## Installation

 To install the dependencies listed in a requirements.txt file, you can use the pip package manager in the command line.
 Here are the steps: